• Exhibitions

 View fullsize Petros Tsakmaklis ZORAN , 2023 High temperature chamotte clay, with mix of low temperature clay, porcelain, metal oxides, high temperature glaze, and brick dust 18.25 x 8 x 12 inches 46.4 x 20.3 x 30.5 cm PT 9

-Petros Tsakmakilis (b.
-1984, Greece) is a contemporary ceramic artist known for blending traditional techniques with innovative, sculptural designs. in 1973, he received his Bachelor of Arts in Interior Architecture from AKTO College/Middlesex University in 2002.
+Born in Athens, Greece, in 1973, he received his Bachelor of Arts (Honours) in Interior Architecture from AKTO College/Middlesex University in 2002.
 Over the years, while working as a junior designer in an architectural office and then as a warehouse worker in the family business, he explored different art forms– from painting to sculpture with different materials (wood, wire, paper pulp).

 VIEW ARTIST CV (pdf)